avipars/Flipper-Combo/README.md

     - copy to /infrared/ folder on your SD Card, preferably in a new subfolder called "IRDB"

-     has infrared remote controls for a large collection of products and brands
+    - has infrared remote controls for a large collection of products and brands.

 ## Apps to get

-    - Not in Momentum firmware v0.0.7:
+Not pre-installed in Momentum firmware v0.0.7:

 * [Radio Scanner](https://lab.flipper.net/apps/radio_scanner)